Originally published on December 30th, 2022 by Jonathan Weber

 1: Sell When A Dividend Is Overly Risky

 Company-specific issues, such as lawsuits from consumers or competitors, or other problems such as growth projects not working out, can cause pressure on dividend coverage ratios as well.
-We like to watch the earnings and cash flow payout ratios of companies in order to identify potential dividend cut risks before the dividend cut is announced.
+We closely monitor a company’s earnings and cash flow payout ratios of companies in order to identify potential dividend cut risks before the dividend cut is announced.

 2: Sell When The Dividend Has Been Cut